PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

   * done - edit existing PCM parameters
   * done - remove parameters
   * done - add new parameters
-  * TODO: edit CAN parameters
-* Save data logs with basic start/stop controls
+* done - save data logs with start/stop button
-* testing - better handling of log profiles that contain unsupported parameters
+* done - better handling of log profiles that contain unsupported parameters
-  * show the whole parameter list
-  * show error in the 'zoom' column
-* Adjust font sizes on the data logging parameter page to suit the window size.
-* Native Windows
-  * Figure out how to get a 'packaged' Windows build to work, so it can run on Windows with native APIs.
-  * Use Windows Management API to get device driver names for serial ports, when running on Windows
 * Implement "message of the day" (so we can alert people to new versions)
 * Implement the help page
 * Implement the splash screen.
 Uno supports this, but there's a bug in VS that breaks the UI for editing the path to the image file.